WestPeakResearch/WestPeakWebsite/src/content/Team/Jonah-King/index.md

 ---

-Jonah is a first-year commerce student intending to specialize in Finance.
-His interest in the capital markets originates from extensive reading in investment theory, macroeconomics, and algorithmic trading.
-By joining WestPeak, Jonah hopes to gather the resources and skill set needed to effectively assess and value businesses, while making strong connections with dedicated and like-minded students.
+Jonah is a second-year Commerce student intending to specialize in Finance.
+This summer he completed an internship with Brickworks Capital.

-Outside of Sauder, Jonah can be found hiking in the North Shore and Squamish, teaching ski lessons, or at the gym.
+Outside of school and work, Jonah enjoys ski touring, rock climbing, and golf.